Next Ottawa speaker

 fundraisers and leaders of social innovation.

-Clary Chambers is an ambitious, queer women of colour who lives with a chronic illness and sparks joy in any room.
+Clary Chambers is the founder of Spark Clarity, an ambitious, queer women of colour who lives with a chronic illness and sparks joy in any room.
 A successful entrepreneur, Clary will speak on how folks with invisible illness/disabilities navigate their daily lives and environments creatively.
 She will also propose ideas on how we can encourage this creative potential in such people to collaboratively build communities and workplaces designed for everyone.

 Sharon Nyangweso is